topchiyev/SmoothPwmChannel/README.md

 * Heatshrink tubing.
 To prevent shorting and secure the construction.

 ## Thanks
-First of all thanks to Youtube user **diJMedia** for his video explanation of the algorithm: [Smooth Ramping Tilt Zenmuse H3-3D GCU with Open TX Lua script](https://www.youtube.com/watch?v=htn64XRH558&feature=youtu.be) and the [Lua script](https://drive.google.com/file/d/0B8uDnnRUg9SQVkZJTWtlMndiSnM/edit) he provided.
+* First of all thanks to Youtube user **diJMedia** for his video explanation of the algorithm: [Smooth Ramping Tilt Zenmuse H3-3D GCU with Open TX Lua script](https://www.youtube.com/watch?v=htn64XRH558&feature=youtu.be) and the [Lua script](https://drive.google.com/file/d/0B8uDnnRUg9SQVkZJTWtlMndiSnM/edit) he provided.
 I have ported the algorithm to JS for testing and finally to Arduino.
+* Also thanks to MultiWii project team.
+For their excellent explanation of [Arduino PWM generation](https://code.google.com/p/multiwii/wiki/PWM_Generation) principles and corresponding pieces of code they have published.

 ## Testing
 In development process I wrote a script in JS to test the algorithm.
 [Here]() You can play with it.